 Scope of the protocol

-2.1 The protocol is a voluntary agreement, which provides an agreed standard framework
+2.1 The protocol is a voluntary agreement, which provides a standard framework

 for dealing with straightforward consumer IVAs and applies to both IVA providers and creditors.
 By accepting the content of the protocol, IVA providers and creditors agree to follow the processes and agreed documentation that forms part of the protocol.
 IVA providers indicate their acceptance of the content of the protocol by drawing up a proposal based on the standard documentation, and which states that it follows the protocol.
 Creditors are expected to abide by the terms of the protocol in relation to proposals drawn up on that basis.

+2.2 While IVAs are a product of insolvency legislation those IPs who are subject to FCA authorisation whether through their firm or as an employee of an FCA authorised firm must comply with the FCA’s Consumer Credit Sourcebook (CONC).
+They may adopt processes and procedures that comply with CONC so long as to do so would be consistent with insolvency legislation.

-Creditors who are members of the British Bankers’ Association have indicated their support for the protocol process in a letter attached at Annex 1.
+2.3 Creditors who are members of the British Bankers’ Association have indicated their support for the protocol process in a letter attached at Annex 1.
 A list of BBA members can be found at www.bba.org.uk.